21 November 2023

 Dar es Salaam was the capital of German East Africa.

-It saw one of the first recorded British action of the First World War when on 8 August 1914 HMS Astraea shelled the German wireless station and boarded and disabled two merchant ships - the "Konig" and the "Feldmarschall".
+It saw one of the first recorded British actions of the First World War when on 8 August 1914 HMS Astraea shelled the German wireless station and boarded and disabled two merchant ships - the "Konig" and the "Feldmarschall".
 The port was captured in 1916 and divisional headquarters was moved to Dar es Salaam.
 Later No.3 East African Stationary Hospital was stationed there.

 Dar Es Salaam War Cemetery was established in 1960 after the original Dar es Salaam (Ocean Road) Cemetery had to be moved due to the construction of a new road.
 It contains 1,766 Commonwealth burials of the First World War, 60 of them unidentified.
-Also buried also over 100 burials of German, Belgium, and Portuguese servicemen.
+Also buried were over 100 burials of German, Belgium, and Portuguese servicemen.

 The cemetery also contains the Dar Es Salaam Hindu Cremation Memorial which commemorates 14 Indian servicemen whose remains were cremated in accordance with their faith.